The parents ate the sour grapes, but the children got the sour taste.

 from humongous Oak Park.
 She neared the garage with her reflections.
 She

-hung his leash on her special-hook, and entered the kitchen eying her aunt
+hung his leash on her special hook, and entered the kitchen eyeing her aunt

 would erase their ignorant faces.

 “Hey Cousin Em, so John Block, ‘your buddy playmate,’ wants you for

 his girl.”
 Cousin Kieran teased her, laughing.
 Eugene scratched him in the